COMSOC-Community/comsoc-website/docs/about.md

 The original COMSOC community site was set up by Ulle Endriss in 2007 and maintaned by him until 2024 (see [archived version](archive/comsoc-website)).

 The current version was designed by Simon Rey in 2024.

 </section>

 <section markdown="1">

-## Modify me on Github
+## Modify me on GitHub

-The website has been designed to be easy to modify and maintain.
+The website has been designed so as to be easy to modify and maintain.
 It is all happening on the [GitHub repository](https://github.com/comsoc-community/comsoc-website).
 Everyone in the community is welcome to contribute by editing the content of the site.